The full commercial architecture, built.

 This engagement is right for you if

 You're evaluating an acquisition target with a commercial story that needs pressure-testing.
-Revenue concentration, channel dependency, service attachment rates, and forecast quality all need to be assessed by someone who's built and managed these systems — not just analyzed them.
+Revenue concentration, channel dependency, service attachment rates, and forecast quality all need to be assessed by someone who's built and managed these systems.

-"Commercial due diligence done by someone who's actually managed a P&L looks very different from standard market analysis.
-We assess what exists, what's missing, and what it will take to get to the revenue thesis — with the specificity that comes from having built these systems ourselves."
+"Commercial due diligence done by someone who's actually managed a P&L looks very different from standard market analysis."

 We provide operator-lens commercial assessments: GTM architecture review, revenue quality and concentration analysis, channel dependency and transition risk, service attach and retention analysis, CRM quality assessment, and talent evaluation of the commercial leadership team.

-We also support post-close integration — commercial integration planning, system standardization, and the operational build that moves the acquired company from its current state toward the performance thesis the acquisition was predicated on.
+We also support post-close integration — commercial integration planning, system standardization, and the operational build that moves the acquired company toward the performance thesis the acquisition was predicated on.

 What gets delivered